Home » Indian Polity » Membership of Parliament

 Membership of Parliament Disqualification

 A member of either House of Parliament may be disqualified under certain circumstances, which are outlined in Article 102 of the Constitution.
-The member will be disqualified if they don’t follow the regulations.
+The members will be disqualified if they don’t follow the regulations.

 Membership of Parliament Disqualification Grounds

-Members of Parliament are ineligible, if someone is found to have rigged elections, if the individual has committed certain offences in violation of the IPC, the Civil Rights Act of 1955, the UAPA Act of 1967, and other laws.
-Members of Parliament are ineligible.
-If the offender is found guilty of a felony that carries a minimum two-year prison sentence.
+Members of Parliament (MPs) cannot serve if they are found to have committed certain crimes, such as those outlined in the IPC, the Civil Rights Act of 1955, or the UAPA Act of 1967.
+If an individual is convicted of a felony with a minimum two-year prison sentence, they are also ineligible.

 Grounds for Disqualification